TheJacksonLab/TheJacksonLab.github.io/_site/scripts/update_pubs.md

 2. Processes preprints file: All entries are assigned to "Submitted" section (appears first)
 3. Processes old publications file: All entries are assigned to "Prior to UIUC" section
 4. Processes new publications file: Extracts publications and groups them by year
+5. Formats author names:
+   - Converts from "Last, First" or "First Last" format to "Initials Last" format (e.g., "Nicholas Jackson" → "N. Jackson")
+   - Handles hyphenated names: "Chun-I" → "C.-I."
+   - Preserves names already in initials format (e.g., "J.L.
+Wu" stays as "J.L.
+Wu")
+   - Separates multiple authors with commas, except the last two authors use "and"
+   - Special case: For entries with "..." and "et al.", formats as "First Author,..., Last Author Before Et Al, et al."
-5. Assigns publication numbers:
+6. Assigns publication numbers:
    - **Submitted**: Continuous numbering starting from 1 (oldest first)
    - **2021+ publications**: Continuous numbering starting from 1 (oldest publication in 2021)
    - **Prior to UIUC**: Restarts numbering at 1 (oldest first)
    - If `location` (or `chron_order` for backward compatibility) is specified in BibTeX, uses that number
    - Otherwise, auto-assigns sequential numbers based on chronological order
-6. Generates the Magellan navigation bar with section links
+7. Generates the Magellan navigation bar with section links
-7. Creates Liquid `{% include publication %}` statements for each entry with numbering
+8. Creates Liquid `{% include publication %}` statements for each entry with numbering
-8. Preserves the front matter (YAML header) from the existing `publications.md` file
+9. Preserves the front matter (YAML header) from the existing `publications.md` file
-9. Writes the generated content to the output file
+10. Writes the generated content to the output file

 ### BibTeX Entry Types Supported